TR-Sudo/TR-Sudo/README.md

 Software Development Engineer
 -----------------------------

-I am a recent graduate from Ontario Tech University, where I studied Computer Science.
+Hi, as a recent computer science honors graduate.
 I am excited to continue my career in this field and put my skills and knowledge to use.
 I have always been passionate about using technology to solve problems and make a positive impact in the world.
-During my time at Ontario Tech University, I gained valuable experience through coursework and projects.
+Feel free to contact me at t.rashid489@gmail.com or connect with me on LinkedIn through direct messaging.

 * 🌍  I'm based in Greater Toronto Area
 * ✉️  You can contact me at [T.Rashid489@gmail.com](mailto:T.Rashid489@gmail.com)